CrowdWare/FlatSiteBuilder/README.md

 You can buy it here: https://wrapbootstrap.com/user/stepofweb

 # Syntax
 The syntax for the templates is based on [Django](https://www.djangoproject.com/start/).
-That also means that we render the HTML using **Jinja**.
+That also means that we render the HTML using [Jinja](https://palletsprojects.com/p/jinja/).

 ## Variable
 ```django